scitara-cto/dynamic-mcp-server/docs/user-management.md

   updatedAt: Date;
   roles?: string[]; // e.g., ["admin", "power-user", "user"]
-  sharedTools: SharedTool[]; // Tools shared with the user, with metadata usedTools?: string[]; // Tools the user has chosen to "activate" for their session (personalization only) }
+  sharedTools: SharedTool[]; // Tools shared with the user, with metadata hiddenTools?: string[]; // Tools the user has chosen to hide from their session (personalization only) }
 ```